Let’s write the code

 Library source code

-If you are interested in extending and adapting the SimpleFOClibrary source code you can find full documentation on library source docs
+If you are interested in extending and adapting the SimpleFOClibrary source code you can find full documentation in the library source docs